xMoAlaa7/NetAuto/README.md

 3. Save changes to the startup configuration after applying:

-This is done via the save role which also uses the pause module offer the choice of continuing to run the playbook -therefore saving the configuration to the startup- or cancelling.
+This is done via the save role which also uses the pause module to offer the choice of continuing to run the playbook -therefore saving the configuration to the startup- or cancelling.

 *roles/save/tasks/main.yml*